mm82299/apple-pay-demo/README.md

 ## The Merchant Domain

-To test localy, you need a HTTPS host, so the best way is using the [ngrok](https://ngrok.com/) app.
+To test locally, you need a HTTPS host, so the best way is using the [ngrok](https://ngrok.com/) app.
 Install _ngrok_ app and run in a new terminal tab:

 ```
 ./ngrok http 3000